Article One of the United States Constitution: Clause 1: Time, place, and manner of holding elections

 The purpose of this clause is twofold.
 First, it makes clear the division of responsibility with respect to the conduct of the election of federal senators and representatives.
 That responsibility lies primarily with the states and secondarily with Congress.
 Second, the clause lodges the power to regulate elections in the respective legislative branches of the states and the federal government.
 As authorized by this clause, Congress has set a uniform date for federal elections: the Tuesday following the first Monday in November.

 Presently, as there are no on-point federal regulations, the states retain the authority to regulate the dates on which other aspects of the election process are held (registration, primary elections, etc.) and where elections will be held.
 As for regulating the "manner" of elections, the Supreme Court has interpreted this to mean "matters like notices, registration, supervision of voting, protection of voters, prevention of fraud and corrupt practices, counting of votes, duties of inspectors and canvassers, and making and publication of election returns."
 The Supreme Court has held that States may not exercise their power to determine the "manner" of holding elections to impose term limits on their congressional delegation.

 One of the most significant ways that each state regulates the "manner" of elections is through their power to draw electoral districts.
 Although in theory Congress could draw the district map for each State, it has not exercised this level of oversight.
 Congress has, however, required the States to conform to certain practices when drawing districts.
-States are currently required to use a single-member district scheme, whereby the State is divided into as many election districts for Representatives in the House of Representatives as the size of its representation in that body (that is to say, Representatives cannot be elected at-large from the whole State unless the State has only one Representative in the House, nor can districts elect more than 1 Representative).
+States are currently required to use a single-member district scheme, whereby the State is divided into as many election districts for representatives in the House of Representatives as the size of its representation in that body (that is to say, representatives cannot be elected at-large from the whole state unless the state has only one representative in the House, nor can districts elect more than one representative).
 The Supreme Court has interpreted "by the Legislature thereof" to include the state governor's veto, and the initiative process, in those states whose constitutions provide it.
-This conclusion has been challenged, however, by the independent state legislature theory, which may have growing support on the Supreme Court.
+This conclusion has been challenged, however, by the independent state legislature theory, which was rejected by the Supreme Court in their 2023 decision in Moore v.
+Harper.

-Congress first exercised its power to regulate elections nation-wide in 1842, when the 27th Congress passed a law requiring the election of Representatives by districts.
+Congress first exercised its power to regulate elections nationwide in 1842, when the 27th Congress passed a law requiring the election of representatives by districts.
 In subsequent years, Congress expanded on the requirements, successively adding contiguity, compactness, and substantial equality of population to the districting requirements.
-These standards were all later deleted in the Reapportionment Act of 1929, but the Supreme Court has re-imposed the population requirement on the States under the Equal Protection Clause and is suspicious of districts that do not meet the other "traditional" districting criteria of compactness and contiguity.
+These standards were later not included in the Reapportionment Act of 1929, but the Supreme Court has re-imposed the population requirement on the States under the Equal Protection Clause and is suspicious of districts that do not meet the other "traditional" districting criteria of compactness and contiguity.
 The single member district requirement was reinforced in the Uniform Congressional District Act passed by Congress in 1967.